Death Busters: Tellu

-In the first anime, after deposing of Mimete, Tellu's role is slightly different as she opens a flower shop to sale her Telluns before being confronted by Sailor Moon, Sailor Chibi Moon, Sailor Pluto, and Tuxedo Mask.
+In the original anime, after deposing of Mimete, Tellu's role is slightly different as she opens a flower shop to sale her Telluns before being confronted by Sailor Moon, Sailor Chibi Moon, Sailor Pluto, and Tuxedo Mask.
 When her Telluns being destroyed, Tellu mutates the last into a Hyper-Tellun to kill the group.
 But Tuxedo Mask hurls one of his roses at Tellu and causes her to lose the Pure Heart Crystals she gathered, resulting in her being attacked by her own creation.
 Tellu electrocutes the Hyper-Tellun in an attempt to break free, but it self-destructs and she is consumed in the explosion.

 She was voiced by Chieko Honda until episodes 30 and 31 of Sailor Moon S. In Crystal, she is voiced by Naomi Ōzora.
-In the Cloverway Inc. English adaptation, her name is changed to "Telulu" and although her main voice actress is still unknown, her silhouette appearance was played by Julie Lemieux.
+In the Cloverway Inc. English adaptation, her name is changed to "Telulu" and her silhouette appearance was played by Julie Lemieux.
 In the Viz Media English adaptation, she is voiced by Laura Post.
 In the musicals, she is played by Mio Nunokawa, Akiko Iwasaki and Momoko Sadachi.